 South Carolina law divides DUI offenses into two categories:

-- Civil penalties include driver's license suspension.
+- Civil penalties may include the suspension of your driver's license.

 Criminal charges and sentencing are affected by a driver's history, so a second or subsequent DUI charge will carry higher fines and more jail time than a first offense.